-As use online marketplaces as a place to find new projects becomes more common, having an optimized profile can give you a leg up on the competition and help you stand out among other independent professionals.
+As using online job marketplaces as a place to find new projects becomes more common, having an optimized profile can give you a leg up on the competition and help you stand out among other independent professionals.
 Follow these five copywriting tips as you build your profile to craft a well-written picture of your skills, expertise, and professional background.

 1. Be Clear and Concise

 Imagine you are an outsider scanning through hundreds of profiles looking for that perfect match.
 What makes the right person stand out?
 Can you quickly and easily discern the benefits you bring to the table?
 Make sure all content on your profile is simple, clear, and concise.
 Avoid using too much industry jargon and technical terms.
 Keep sentences short and to the point, highlighting your top achievements.
 Don’t get caught up in including every single detail about your work history; cutting the clutter will allow you to zero in on your target client and land the project you want.

 2. Edit and Edit Again